Moderna COVID-19 shot production unlikely to rise significantly in next few months - CEO

+Healthcare & PharmaceuticalsModerna COVID-19 shot production unlikely to rise significantly in next few months - CEO

-NEW YORK (Reuters) -The pace of Moderna Inc’s COVID-19 vaccine production is unlikely to speed up markedly in the next few months, though the U.S. drugmaker expects output to have increased significantly by 2022, its chief executive said on Wednesday.
+The pace of Moderna Inc's (MRNA.O) COVID-19 vaccine production is unlikely to speed up markedly in the next few months, though the U.S. drugmaker expects output to have increased significantly by 2022, its chief executive said on Wednesday.

-The U.S. government has urged Moderna to speed up its production and delivery schedules for the shots after it temporarily halted the shipment of Johnson & Johnson’s vaccine amid reports that six women developed rare blood clots after getting the shot.
+The U.S. government has urged Moderna to speed up its production and delivery schedules for the shots after it temporarily halted the shipment of Johnson & Johnson's (JNJ.N) vaccine amid reports that six women developed rare blood clots after getting the shot. read more

 "Adding big chunks of capacity takes time," Chief Executive Stephane Bancel said during a Wednesday investor call.